Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 2 - Train, Test and Deploy SageMaker Models/README.md

-# Train, Test and Deploy SageMaker Models and Endpoints
+# Lab 02 - Train, Test and Deploy SageMaker Models and Endpoints

 In this lab, we will do all things related to SageMaker.
 This includes: